FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 Some terms used in the specification are capitalized.
 It is just a stylistic choice for this document, reminding the reader this term is introduced, defined or explained elsewhere in the document.
-Lowercase variants are equally valid.
+Lower case variants are equally valid.

 This document does not separate terminology from methodology.
 Terms are fully specified and discussed in their own subsections, under sections